My Quiet Kitchen

 Ingredient Notes

 • Aquafaba is the liquid drained from a can of chickpeas and is critical to the recipe as written.
-It's slightly thick and viscous and makes a great replacement for oil in salad dressing.
+It's slightly thick and viscous and makes a great substitute for oil in salad dressing.

 Tip!
 After straining the aquafaba, use the chickpeas to make Vegan "Tuna" Salad, Curried Chickpea Salad, or Vegan "Chicken" Salad.
-And if you have aquafaba leftover, use it for Oil-Free Vegan Aquafaba Mayo!
+And if you have aquafaba leftover, use it for my popular Oil-Free Vegan Aquafaba Mayo!

 • White wine vinegar is a delicate vinegar perfect for Italian dressing.